Deciding to take part in a clinical trial

 This page explains things to think about when deciding whether to take part in a clinical trial, and what will happen if you do decide to take part.

-Your doctor or nurse may tell you about a trial for pancreatic cancer that might be suitable for you.
-Or you might find out about a trial yourself, for example through our Clinical Trial Finder.
-Talk it through with your consultant or nurse to find out if a trial is suitable for you and to help you decide whether to take part.
+Discuss the trial with your consultant or nurse to find out if a trial is suitable for you and to help you decide whether to take part.

 You will be given detailed information about the trial, including written information.
 Make sure you ask about anything you don’t understand, so that you have all the information you need.
 It’s important to know exactly what is involved before deciding whether to take part.